Your questions about the world of standards and standardization

 Getting involved in standardization: a waste of time or a growth booster?

-A 2016 study by BIPE for AFNOR shows that for a company, participating in standardization and using standards provides a concrete and visible benefit on the income statement.
-By cross-referencing attendance rates at standardization committees with economic data, we can see that companies involved in the development of standards have a turnover growth rate that is 20% higher than the average for their sector.
+One BIPE study for AFNOR demonstrated this in 2016: for a company, participating in standardization and using standards provides a concrete and visible benefit on the income statement.
+By cross-referencing attendance rates at standardization committees and economic data, we can see that companies involved in the development of standards have a turnover growth rate that is 20% higher than the average observed in their sector.

-Similarly, the share of their business generated by exports is higher: the export rate of these companies is three points higher than the average rate observed in their sector.
-In other words, standards are a passport to better sales outside one's borders.
+Similarly, the proportion of their business conducted through exports is higher: the export rate of these companies is three points higher than the average rate observed in their sector.
+In other words, the standard is a passport to better sales outside national borders.

-Does voluntary standardization in France have an international impact?
-Voluntary standardization
+Does involvement in voluntary standardization in France have an international impact?

-fortunate to have a strong industrial base.
+France is also fortunate to have a highly efficient industrial base.
 This asset enables AFNOR to promote the positions of France's economic players and thus position them as a benchmark for the development of a given sector at the international level.
-France is further strengthening its commitment in sectors where it has a strong presence.
-This is particularly the case in the management and services, transport and logistics, and water and energy sectors.
+France is even more committed to sectors where it has significant responsibilities.
+This is particularly true in the management and services, transport and logistics, and water and energy sectors.

-What does approval mean in the field of standards?
+What does certification mean in the field of standards?

 In the field of voluntary standards, approval refers to a form of formalization of a standard, opening a period during which economic actors can claim to apply it.
 In practice, a country's standards institute validates and finalizes each standard by granting it approval.
 At AFNOR, for example, each new standard added to the collection is approved by the Director General, with a specific date, and described as such in the header.
 When the new standard replaces another, the approval confirms the removal of the previous version.